Financial services virtual conference 2026

 The regulatory landscape across Financial Services continues to evolve at pace.
 Supervisory expectations are intensifying, accountability frameworks are maturing, and operational resilience remains firmly on the agenda.
 At the same time, organisations must respond to digital disruption, financial crime risk and shifting stakeholder expectations without compromising stability or customer trust.

 Our 2026 Financial services virtual conference brings together specialists across banking, insurance and wealth to examine the key regulatory and industry developments shaping the sector.
-Delivered across two half-days, the conference features sessions relevant across financial services, concluding with sub-sector focused insight sessions.
-The sub-sector sessions will be run concurrently – attendees should register for the session most relevant to their organisation.
+The conference features sessions relevant across financial services, with sub-sector focused insight sessions.

 Thank you for registering to the Financial services virtual conference 2026.